PDF 282 KB

 As C. auris is frequently resistant to multiple antifungals, individual treatment of patients should be guided by an infectious diseases physician or clinical microbiologist.

-The CDC has a useful set of information sheets for patients, laboratory staff and infection prevention and control staff.
+Other useful reference guides including screening and infection control guideline documents which have been created by Health Victoria and Queensland Health.
+The Centers for Disase Control and Prevention (CDC) has a useful set of information sheets for patients, laboratory staff and infection prevention and control staff.

 For further information on the management on C. auris, contact SA Health’s Communicable Disease Control Branch.